 The Gantt chart is essentially a bar diagram of task schedules.
 Any piece of paper, including a detailed to-do list, can achieve the same purpose.

-Some alternatives to Gantt chart for a project include:
+Some alternatives to the Gantt chart for a project include:

 - A detailed to-do list of persons responsible